skyv26/skyv26/README.md

 <img src='./vector.svg' width="100%">
 <br />

-**A dedicated software engineer based in India with comprehensive experience in the IT industry.
-I specialize in both front-end and back-end development, and I'm passionate about building robust and user-friendly software solutions.**
+**A dedicated software developer based in India with comprehensive experience in the IT industry.
+I specialize in both front-end and back-end development, and I'm passionate about building robust and user-friendly software solutions using technologies.**

 ## About Me